 About the Theatre

 The Jerusalem Theatre, Israel's largest centre for art and culture, is located in the heart of the capital's Talbieh neighborhood, near the Presidential Residence.
 Established in 1971 at the initiative of Miles M and Gita Sherover and then Mayor Teddy Kollek, it was designed by architect Michael Nadler.
 Three additional halls, donated by the Chicago-based Crown Family with the support of the Jerusalem Foundation and the Jerusalem Municipality, opened in 1986.
-The Theatre continues to renew and develop its facility and recently opened a new hall, The Studio (HaUlpan).
+The Studio (Ulpan), hosting 250 was opened in 2006.
+The Theatre continues to renew and develop its facility and recently, 2014, opened a new hall, for Micro Theatre.

-The Theatre's unique structure houses six elegant halls: the Sherover Theatre, seats 970; the Henry Crown Symphony Hall seats 760; the Rebecca Crown Auditorium seats 452; the Little Theatre (Teatron Hakatan) seats 117; the Studio (HaUlpan) seats 300 and the recently opened Micro-Theatre 141 seat hall.
-There is a restaurant, a book- and music shop, and large foyers presenting alternating art exhibitions.
+The Theatre's unique structure houses six elegant halls: the Sherover Theatre, seats 970; the Henry Crown Hall seats 760; the Rebecca Crown Hall seats 452; the Little Theatre (Little Theatre) seats 117; the Studio (HaUlpan) seats 250 and the recently opened Micro-Theatre 141 seats.
+There is a restaurant, a book and music shop, and large foyers presenting alternating art exhibitions.
 Facilities feature access for the disabled, and include an assistive listening system for the hearing-impaired.
 For further information of the Theatre facilities and infrastructure for productions, events and conferences click here.

 Annually, more than 600,000 visitors-including 30,000 subscribers, children, teenagers, adults and senior citizens- attend theatre, dance, music, first-run film performances, Israeli entertainment, festivals and exhibitions at the Theatre.
 Hundreds of plays by various Israeli theateres, leading fringe performances and festival productions are staged every year.